Pythofanoff/AutoPy/README.txt

 Perhaps one day this small script will grow into something bigger.

 <HOW TO LAUNCH?>
+ 1) In terminal: pip install AutoPy

+ or:

  Folder AutoPy, transport along the path:  (.\python\python38-32\lib\site-packages)

- In terminal: python -m AutoPy
+ 2) In terminal: python -m AutoPy

 Creates the following structure: